pedrobertao/react-flix/README.md

+This is a project for the application test for Queima Diária.
+A simple NetFlix like webpage using React, Redux and React Semantic for design

+Also

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>